Light rail: Flexibility

 Light rail corridors may constitute a fully segregated corridor, a dedicated right-of-way on a street, an on-street corridor shared with other traffic, a corridor shared with other public transport, or a corridor shared with pedestrians, resulting in a much higher flexibility than heavy rail.

 Many systems have mixed characteristics.
 Indeed, with proper engineering, a rail line could run along a street, then go underground, and then run along an elevated viaduct.
-For example, the Los Angeles Metro Rail's A Line "light rail" has sections that could alternatively be described as a tramway, a light metro, and, in a narrow sense, rapid transit.
+For example, the Los Angeles Metro Rail's A Line has sections that could alternatively be described as a tramway, a light metro, and, in a narrow sense, rapid transit.
 This is especially common in the United States, where there is not a popularly perceived distinction between these different types of urban rail systems.